This section will hopefully answer most of the questions not already answered in the other sections.

 One of the major reasons the Northern Crane Martial Arts Association separated itself from Sensei Kise's Matsumura Seito Shorinryu organization, of which it had been a member of for many years, was because this type of cultism was not just being exhibited more and more but actually promoted and endorsed by many Sensei in the organization, especially Greg Lazarus, Sensei Kise's U.S. East Coast director in his Dover, New Hampshire dojo.
 Sensei Perez's disagreements with Sensei Lazarus were due to these issues! **

-*On August 14, 2014, A judge in New Hampshire handed down the maximum sentence to 31 year old Seth Mazzaglia.
+*On August 14, 2014, A criminal court in New Hampshire handed down the maximum sentence to 31 year old Seth Mazzaglia.
 Mazzaglia was the assistant instructor of Bob Modee, himself a senior student of Greg Lazarus and the sensei of the Kittery Ken Shin Kan Karate Dojo since Sensei Perez left it in 1990.
 Mazzaglia was convicted for the brutal sexual murder of 19 year old Elizabeth "Lizzi" Marriott, a student at the University of New Hampshire.

 **On July 11, 2015 the Okinawa Shorinryu Matsumura Orthodox (Seito) Karate and Kobudo Federation issued an official statement on their website; kenshin-kan.com that as of June 15th, 2015 they had no interest in being further involved with Greg Lazarus in any way.